-In 2016, the audit committee met five times.
-Over the course of these meetings, the audit committee met with our chief financial officer, senior executive vice president, other senior members of the finance department, senior members of the IT department, the chairperson of our disclosure committee, the head of internal audit, our chief legal officer and our independent auditors.
+In 2017, the audit committee met five times.
+Over the course of these meetings, the audit committee met with our chief financial officer, other senior members of the finance department, senior members of the IT department, the chairperson of our disclosure committee, the head of internal audit, our chief legal officer and our independent auditors.
 During these meetings, the audit committee reviewed and discussed, among other things:

-- our financial statements for each of the first three quarters of 2016, including the disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations;" - our compliance with and reporting under Section 404 of the Sarbanes-Oxley Act of 2002 and the related auditing standards; - the independent auditors' material written communications with management; - our annual internal and external audit plans and the internal and external staffing resources available to carry out our audit plans; - internal audit results; - our risk management framework, including financial and operational risks; - certain risk matters including regulatory matters, the Company's risk profile, client contract risk, treasury matters and technology and security risk; - the impact of new accounting pronouncements; - current tax matters affecting us, including reporting compliance, audit activity and tax planning; - litigation and regulatory matters; - our compliance with our code of business conduct and ethics, our anti-corruption policy, including the Foreign Corrupt Practices Act and our policy on gifts, entertainment and sponsorships; - our compliance with our Policy Regarding the Retention of Former Employees of Independent Auditors and Policy on Services Provided by Independent Auditors; and - a self-evaluation of the committee.
+- our financial statements for each of the first three quarters of 2017, including the disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations;" - our compliance with and reporting under Section 404 of the Sarbanes-Oxley Act of 2002 and the related auditing standards; - the independent auditors' material written communications with management; - our annual internal and external audit plans and the internal and external staffing resources available to carry out our audit plans; - internal audit results; - our risk management framework, including financial and operational risks; - certain risk matters including the Company's risk profile, vendor contract risk, treasury matters and technology and security risk; - · the impact of new accounting pronouncements; - current tax matters affecting us, including reporting compliance, audit activity and tax planning; - litigation and regulatory matters; - our compliance with our code of business conduct and ethics, our anti-corruption policy, and our policy on gifts, entertainment and sponsorships; - our compliance with our Policy Regarding the Retention of Former Employees of Independent Auditors and Independent Auditor Services Policy; and - a self-evaluation of the committee.